 Starting a business in Delaware has become popular with entrepreneurs looking to establish their companies in a state that has a business-friendly environment and a favorable tax structure.

 Businesses don’t have to be located in or conduct business in the state to form an entity in Delaware.
-According to the Delaware.gov website, “…more than 60 percent of the Fortune 500 companies are incorporated in Delaware.
-But the organization in Delaware is not only for U.S. entities—companies around the world can take advantage of Delaware’s benefits.”
+According to the Delaware.gov website, more than 60% of Fortune 500 companies are incorporated in Delaware.
+But the organization in Delaware is not only for U.S. entities, companies around the world can take advantage of Delaware’s benefits.

 No matter where you intend to start a business, a very important first step is to ensure your business idea is viable.
 Start by answering the following questions: